eggfly/pico-mac-nano/README.md

 Labelled test pads are provided on the PCB for all data signals.

-Provision for battery power is provided by the PCB in the form of +5v and Ground header pins.
+Provision for battery power is provided on the PCB in the form of +5v and Ground header pins.
 This 5v input passes through an on-board Schottky diode (D1) to protect against pico-mac-nano being connected to a USB host and receiving 5V via USB while using battery power.
 I plan to make a battery power module available on [1bitrainbow.com](https://www.1bitrainbow.com/parts-store.php?cPath=972_973) soon.

 All components should be mounted on the underside of the PCB with the exception of the 5v battery power and Audio header pins which should be mounted on the top to allow connection of a power source and/or speaker.

-For reference, here are the pin assignments for the Pico Zero.
+For reference, here are the pin assignments I have used for the Pico Zero.

 |**Pin**|Ref|**Function**|
 | --- | --- | --- |